INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 Mark Evans: Thank you!

 You joined the band in August of 2017, but you have known Angry Anderson for a long time.
-So, how is your history with Rose Tattoo, and how does it feel to be a part of this classic rock band?
+How is your history with Rose Tattoo, and how does it feel to be a part of this classic rock band?

 Mark Evans: Oh, it’s great.
-I’m very, very happy because Rose Tattoo have– I’m on record.
-I can say, Rose Tattoo is my favourite band.
-If the Beatles could ask me to join them; I’d say, “No. I’m playing with Rose Tattoo.”
+I’m very, very happy because Rose Tattoo has– I’m on record.
+I can say Rose Tattoo is my favorite band.
+If the Beatles could ask me to join them, I’d say, “No. I’m playing with Rose Tattoo.”
 I saw Rose Tattoo’s first gig ever, with Bon Scott, at a club in Sydney called Chequers, and they did their first gig on New Year’s Eve, 1976.
 It was Rose Tattoo’s first gig.
-Ironically, three years before at the same club, on New Year’s Eve, was AC/DC’s first gig.
+Ironically, three years before, at the same club, on New Year’s Eve, was AC/DC’s first gig.
 Same club, three years apart.
 And Bon loved Rose Tattoo, and he went to George Young and Harry, said, “You’ve got to sign this band.”
-And a few months later they were signed, so yeah.
+And a few months later, they were signed, so yeah.
 And there’s a connection because Geordie was playing bass by that stage, and he was in Buster Brown with Angry and Phil Rudd.
 So, it was all sort of a small circle.
 Yeah.
-But yeah, with Rose Tattoo, I’ve just loved them and then it’s just now that the time has been right to join the band.
-And it’s very important to me because I’ve had a lot of very good friends of mine have been in Rose Tattoo, Pete Wells, Ian Rilen, Mick Cox, Digger, and I’m really honoured to have the chance to continue on that heritage because it’s very important.
-It’s not just joining a band; it’s joining Rose Tattoo because I’m continuing on with Angry what he set out to do, but with my friends that aren’t around anymore.
+But yeah, with Rose Tattoo, I’ve just loved them, and then it’s just now that the time has been right to join the band.
+And it’s very important to me because I’ve had a lot of very good friends of mine have been in Rose Tattoo, Pete Wells, Ian Rilen, Mick Cox, Digger, and I’m really honored to have the chance to continue on that heritage because it’s very important.
+It’s not just joining a band; it’s joining Rose Tattoo because I’m continuing with Angry what he set out to do, but with my friends that aren’t around anymore.
 God bless their souls.
 So, it’s a big deal to me.
 Very, very important.

-I am happy for you Mark.
-But I have to say that the last time I saw the band, it was in 2001, and then went through my old photos I realised, three of those guys are already gone.
+I am happy for you, Mark.
+But I have to say that the last time I saw the band was in 2001.
+I went through my old photos I realized three of those guys were already gone.
 I was like, wow!

 Mark Evans: Yeah.
-It happened really quickly.
-In hindsight it happened quickly, but not– such is life, my friend.
+It happened quickly.
+In hindsight, it happened quickly, but not– such is life, my friend.
 We can’t do much about it.

 BLOOD BROTHERS AND NEW MUSIC